leptos-rs/cargo-leptos/README.md

 - `cargo-leptos` changes the working directory to the project root or if in a workspace, the workspace root before building and running.
 - the two are set to the same value when running in a single-package config.
 - Avoid using them at run-time unless you can guarantee that the entire project struct is available at runtime as well.

+## End-to-end testing

+`cargo-leptos` provides end-to-end testing support for convenience.
+It is a simple wrapper around a shell command `end2end-cmd` that is executed in a specific directory `end2end-dir`.

+The `end2end-cmd` can be any shell command.
+For running [Playwright](https://playwright.dev) it would be `npx playwright test`.

+What it does is equivalent to running this manually:

+- in a terminal, run `cargo-leptos watch`
+- in a separate terminal, change to the `end2end-dir` and run the `end2end-cmd`.

+When testing the setup, please try the above first.
+If that works but `cargo end-to-end` doesn't then please create a GitHub ticket.